SCOPE OF THIS CHAPTER

 If a child under 18 years does not have sufficient understanding to make his/her own request then a person with Parental Responsibility can make a request on behalf of a child.
 In deciding to allow access to the person with parental responsibility we must be satisfied that:

-- The child lacks the capacity to apply in his / her own right; or
+- The child lacks the capacity to apply in their own right; or

 - The child has authorised the parent to make the application and s/he understands the nature of the request and the implications of authorising access.